 According to Colliers, Taoyuan City was the most active market in Taiwan from 2011 to H1 2019, with a total transaction value of NTD 70.4 billion (USD 2.2 billion).
 That equals to 25% of Taiwan’s total, which is significantly high.

-The Taiwanese economy relies heavily on the industrial sector, which results in an increased demand for industrial real estate, such as advanced logistics facilities and warehouses.
+The Taiwanese economy relies heavily on the industrial sector, which results in an increased demand for industrial real estates, such as advanced logistics facilities and warehouses.

 In October 2019, Google announced that it will invest as much as USD 851 million in data center operations in Tainan, a municipality located on the Southwest Coast.

-Best Cities to Buy Commercial Property in Taiwan
+Cities to Invest in Commercial Property in Taiwan

 Taiwan might be a small island, but you’ll find various cities with unique qualities.
 Let’s start out with one of the most obvious choices when investing in real estate.